vapoursynth/vapoursynth/doc/gpufilters.rst

 ballot/shuffle/rotate including extended types, integer dot product, variable pointers, the dynamic indexing set, push descriptors, maintenance5 module-less pipeline creation, timeline semaphores and synchronization2.
 The precise list lives in the VSVulkan4.h header.
-One capability is optional and must be
-queried: ``shaderFloat16`` (half precision arithmetic).
-Everything else that is optional in Vulkan is simply absent: core devices enable no extensions, and vendor specific paths cannot exist on them.
+Two capabilities are optional and must be queried on the physical device: ``shaderFloat16`` (half precision arithmetic) and ``shaderInt64`` (64-bit integer arithmetic).
+The core enables either one when the device has it, but neither is promised and neither is reported back, so a kernel that wants one asks for itself.
+Everything else that is optional in Vulkan is simply absent: the only device extensions a core device enables are the platform's opaque handle export pair and, where the device demands it, VK_KHR_portability_subset — none of them reachable from a kernel, so vendor specific paths cannot exist on them.

 Porting an existing Vulkan filter
 ---------------------------------